 From 1991 to 2001, after 10 years, Winner Medical has developed into the export champion of the medical dressing industry, and always leads the way in the technical direction, quality standards, and industry trends.
 With the ever-expanding market space, Li Jianquan hopes to lead the industry to make new changes.

 He noticed that although cotton gauze is a pure natural material, and is very easy to use, but the gauze has to go through spinning, weaving, cutting and other processes in the early stage before it can be made into medical dressings such as abdominal pads and surgical pads.
 In use, there is the possibility of one in ten thousand of cotton waste falling off.
 If it ends up falling into the body through the wound, the situation is very troublesome.

 Therefore, Li Jianquan decided to make an innovative product that not only takes into account the pure nature of cotton, but also needs to be safe and convenient to use.

-During the prevention and control of the COVID-19 epidemic, the company innovatively applied cotton spunlace non-woven fabrics to infection protection products such as medical protective clothing, surgical gowns, and isolation gowns, which not only solved the supply problem of traditional protective raw material during the epidemic, but also improved the breathability and comfort of anti-epidemic products, which are both safe and environmentally friendly.
+During the prevention and control of the COVID-19 epidemic, as a leading non-woven fabric manufacturer the company innovatively applied cotton spunlace non-woven fabrics to infection protection products such as medical protective clothing, surgical gowns, and isolation gowns, which not only solved the supply problem of traditional protective raw material during the epidemic, but also improved the breathability and comfort of anti-epidemic products, which are both safe and environmentally friendly.